TABurrows/taburrows.github.io/src/content/notes/google-cloud/dataprep/fundamentals.md

 ## Editions

-- __Starter__: for ad hoc data preparation - up to 60 automated workflows
+- __STARTER__: for ad hoc data preparation - up to 60 automated workflows
 - __PROFESSIONAL__: for teams of 3 or more who are creating, automating and monitoring data pipelines for mission-critical business analytics - up to 3000 automated workflows
 - __ENTERPRISE__: builds on the Professional offering with Fine-grained RBAC access controls, SSO, programmatic access via APIs - up to 15,000 automated workflows